Kellie Martin: 2000s

-In 2003, Martin starred in Mystery Woman, a Hallmark Channel film about the owner of a mystery bookshop who solves actual crimes.
+In 2003, Martin starred in Mystery Woman, a Hallmark Channel film about the owner of a mystery bookshop who solves crimes.
 From 2005 to 2007, she made ten more Mystery Woman films for Hallmark, two of which she directed.
 Also in 2003, Martin had a supporting role on the comedic film Malibu's Most Wanted.

 In 2006, she starred in the Lifetime film Live Once, Die Twice, followed by No Brother of Mine in 2007.
 Also in 2007, Martin provided the voice for the adult-version of Barbara Gordon on "Artifacts", an episode of The Batman.

 In 2009, Martin was a guest on Grey's Anatomy, episode "No Good at Saying Sorry."
 She also guest starred in the Ghost Whisperer episode "Stage Fright" as Cally O'Keefe.
 She has guest starred on the Private Practice episode "The Way We Were".

 In 2012, she played Army Captain Nicole Galassini on the Lifetime Network television series Army Wives.

 In 2016, Martin began starring in a new Hallmark Movies & Mysteries Channel show Hailey Dean Mystery as the protagonist Hailey Dean who is a former prosecutor turned therapist and solves mysteries.
 The Hailey Dean Mysteries are based on characters from Nancy Grace's New York Times best-selling series of mystery books about Dean.

 In 2017, she played police officer Kimberly Leahy in seven episodes of the TBS comedy series The Guest Book.